flant/shell-operator/README.md

 ### Build an image with your hooks

-A hook is a script that, when executed with --config option, returns configuration in JSON.
+A hook is a script that, when executed with `--config` option, returns configuration in JSON.
 Learn [more](HOOKS.md) about hooks.

 Let's create a small operator that will watch for all Pods in all Namespaces and simply log a name of a new Pod.

 "onKubernetesEvent" binding is used to tell shell-operator about what objects we want to watch.
-Create the `hook.sh` file with the following content:
+Create the `pods-hook.sh` file with the following content:
 ```bash
 #!/usr/bin/env bash